grpc/proposal/A39-xds-http-filters.md

 in order to retain compatibility with Envoy, gRPC will still accept this filter configuration and treat it similarly to the way that Envoy does.

-Specifically, if the router filter is not present, then gRPC will insert a special filter at the end of the filter chain that fails all RPCs.
-In addition, if the router filter *is* present, any filters in the list after the router filter will not actually be used, although their configurations will still be validated when the config is received from the xDS server.

 For now, gRPC will not support any of the fields in the router filter's config.
 All fields will be ignored.